RubenPants/RobotSimulator2D/README.md

 ### Urgent

-* Create visualizations as done in previous project
+* Create visualizations to show separate networks --> When saving blueprints, save network-image as well
+* Create visualization to show species-distribution together with averaged fitness

 ### Others